 - Loss of data.
 Cyber insurance typically provides third-party cover in respect of data breach.
 This will include cover for any liability payments that have to be made to individuals or corporations whose data has been lost or damaged by the insured as a result of a data breach.
 Usually, however, these costs are only payable where the quantum of the payment has been the subject of judicial ruling or is the result of a settlement that the insurer has endorsed.
 Typically, this cover also includes defence costs.

 - Recovering and repairing data.

 - Payment of compensation to customers for their loss of data.6

 - Ransom demands.
 Extortion is one of the most common forms of cyberattack.
 It occurs when an attacker disables the insured's computer systems by contaminating it with 'ransomware'.
-The system can only be unlocked by payment of a ransom, which is often relatively low and to be paid in bitcoin.
+The system can only be unlocked by payment of a ransom, which is often relatively low and to be paid in bitcoin or other cryptocurrency.
 The relatively modest level of the ransom payment is intended to encourage early payment and to prevent the response to the attack being 'escalated' outside the insured's own organisation.
 First-party cyber insurance will usually provide cover for such payments.
 Many, but not all, policies will also indemnify the insured when a ransom is paid in response to a threat to disable its computer system but before any attack has actually been carried out.

 - Expenses associated with an attack.
 Some, but not all, policies will provide insurance for associated costs such as call centre costs to deal with enquires from individuals whose data has been lost or destroyed, credit monitoring and Payment Card Industry Data Security Standard expenses.